onomyprotocol/onomy/deploy/testnet/full/readme.md

 ## Setup auto-start

-Add env ETH_RPC_ADDRESS, start-node.sh and start-orchestrator.sh
-to your ~/.bashrc in order to start automatically after the OS restart.
+Add start-node.sh to your ~/.bashrc in order to start automatically after the OS restart.